-World Immunization Week 2021 and its theme, "vaccines bring us closer," focus on the role and importance of vaccination in bringing people together, particularly as we enter the second year of the COVID-19 pandemic.
-This year, WHO and its partners aim to increase the public's trust in vaccines and remove barriers to access.
+NIAM and its theme, "#ivax2protect," focus on the role and importance of vaccination in bringing people together, particularly as we enter the second year of the COVID-19 pandemic.
+This year, the CDC offers toolkits aiding in communicating with healthcare professionals about vaccines, along with a kit for communicating with parents and patients.

 Featured Online Programs

 1. Vaccine development began in the 18th century.